jmchandonia/CORAL/front_end/README.md

 `production` - Boolean indicating whether to build or serve in production mode.
 Setting it to false will allow the developer to more easily navigate certain parts of CORAL UI without validation.
 `baseURL` - The URL location of your backend API `GOOGLE_MAPS_API_KEY` - Required for plotting maps of items with geographic data.
-You will need to create a google maps api key using the Google developer console.
+You will need to create a Google Maps API key using the Google developer console.
 [Click here](https://developers.google.com/maps/documentation/embed/get-api-key) for more information on how to generate a key.
+However, if you don't need to plot data on maps, you can set this variable to false.

 Please note that without these variables, the application will fail to compile.